isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/c-requirements.md

 Approved patterns of weighing or measuring instruments must be verified by an Authorised Verifier, secured from tampering, and stamped with the Accuracy Label before being used for trade.

+The annual verification of a non-automatic weighing instrument involves a process that ensures the instrument is functioning correctly and sealed, so that subsequent signs of tampering would be evident.
+This is to safeguard the interests of both consumers and businesses.

 The Weights and Measures Office has published a [Register of Weighing and Measuring Instruments Affixed with a Stamp and Accuracy Label](https://cpsa.enterprisesg.gov.sg/totalagility/forms/cpssite/PUBSearchWMI.form){:target="_blank"} to help consumers and businesses identify weighing or measuring instruments that have been affixed with a stamp and Accuracy Label in accordance with the Weights and Measures Act and Regulations.